Everyone involved in e-commerce has a certain idea about the way delivery works. A very vague idea, to be honest.

 For example, you want to offer free shipping for particular products.
 This means that the delivery charges will remain unchanged when you add or remove items in question from the cart.

-To achieve this, a shipping rule with the following configuration is required:
+To achieve this, a shipping rule with the following configuration is required.

 To activate this rule with a coupon code you need to link the Shipping Rule with a Shopping Cart Rule:

 This module offers more flexible restriction options than the previous one.
 It works in the following way.
-You set a condition by using Magento rules interface.
+You set a condition by using the Magento rules interface.
 When the condition is satisfied, the selected shipping method is not available anymore.

 For example, your delivery area is Canada only.
 If the destination is out of Canada, the purchase can’t be shipped.
-In this case, you need the following configuration:
+In this case, you need the following configuration.